Leadership

 AGP Ministerial Chair

-The AGP is co-chaired by Minister Lee Rowley MP from the Department for Business, Energy & Industrial Strategy.
+The AGP is co-chaired by the Industry Minister from the Department for Business & Trade.

 Balaji Srimoolanathan – AGP Programme Director